-Some employers choose to contract with an agency to help them with their international recruitment campaigns.
+Some employers choose to contract with a recruitment organisation, agency, or collaboration to help with international recruitment campaigns.
 The number of people you are looking to recruit will determine the procurement or tendering exercise you will need to go through and you will need to draw up a clear specification and have up-to-date job descriptions.

-You can also find information about alternative ways to conduct overseas recruitment, such as working together with other NHS organisations across a region, in our international recruitment toolkit.
+You can also find information about best practice and alternative ways to conduct overseas recruitment via our International Recruitment Toolkit.

-If you do decide to use a recruitment agency, below are some tips to consider.
+If you do decide to use a recruitment agency, organisation, or collaboration, below are some tips to consider.

 2. Set clear expectations

-Set clear expectations of cohort sizes, expected numbers, what agencies are expected to pay for and at what stage (potentially including caps on prices on flights etc. if you as an employer are likely to be charged) early in the contracting process.
-More detail on contracting with tips from a number of NHS trusts is available on page 30 of our international recruitment toolkit.
+Set clear expectations of cohort sizes, expected numbers, what recruitment organisations agencies, or collaborations are expected to pay for and at what stage (potentially including caps on prices on flights etc. if you as an employer are likely to be charged) early in the contracting process.
+More detail on contracting with tips from a number of NHS trusts is available in our International Recruitment Toolkit.

 3. Have a dedicated contact at your trust

-Even if you use an agency, you will need to ensure you have a dedicated contact in your organisation who can liaise with the agency and your recruiting managers.
+Even if you use a recruitment organisation, agency, or collaboration, you will need to ensure you have a dedicated contact in your organisation who can liaise them and your recruiting managers.

 4. Confirm point of payment

 It is important to include a contractual statement in the service agreement about the point of payment.
-For example, you might want to stipulate that the agency will not receive payment for their services until they provide staff who have been adequately screened and have appropriate professional registration.
+For example, you might want to stipulate that the recruitment organisation, agency, or collaboration will not receive payment for their services until they provide staff who have been adequately screened and have appropriate professional registration.

 5. Agree costs

 Agree a fixed rate per person/a payment plan.
-The costs can vary depending on volume and the services you are wanting the agency to undertake.
+The costs can vary depending on volume and the services you are recruitment organisation, agency, or collaboration to undertake.

-6. Include a contractual statement preventing the agency advertising to staff
+6. Include a contractual statement preventing the recruitment organisation, agency, or collaboration advertising to staff

-You might also want to consider including a contractual statement to prevent (for a defined period of time) the agency from encouraging individuals to join a different arm of their company and being placed in another trust or even another country.
+You might also want to consider including a contractual statement to prevent (for a defined period of time) the recruitment organisation, agency, or collaboration from encouraging individuals to join a different arm of their company and being placed in another trust or even another country.

 7. Agree a pre-employment screening process

-Have clear arrangements in place about what the agency’s responsibilities are for pre-employment screening.
+Have clear arrangements in place about what the recruitment organisation’s, agency’s, or collaboration’s responsibilities are for pre-employment screening.
 Your contract agreement should outline:

 - the types and levels of checks required for different posts

-- that the agency will be liable for financial penalties if it is discovered that any staff have not been adequately screened
+- that the organisation will be liable for financial penalties if it is discovered that any staff have not been adequately screened

-- that you retain the right to audit the agency’s screening process at any time.
+- that you retain the right to audit the recruitment organisation’s/agency’s/collaboration’s screening process at any time.

 8. Confirm the process for assessing candidates

-Decide if you might want the agency to undertake the initial sift of candidate applications.
-You may also want the agency to ask potential candidates to undertake a range of tests or activities to assess values and competence.
+Decide if you might want the recruitment organisation, agency or collaboration to undertake the initial sift of candidate applications.
+You may also want the recruitment organisation agency, or collaboration to ask potential candidates to undertake a range of tests or activities to assess values and competence.

 9. Don’t get caught out by judgement calls

-If you want the agency to make judgements about the candidate’s suitability during screening checks, you should ensure that such judgements follow agreed decision-making guidelines.
+If you want the recruitment organisation, agency, or collaboration to make judgements about the candidate’s suitability during screening checks, you should ensure that such judgements follow agreed decision-making guidelines.